edumeet/edumeet-room-server/CONTRIBUTING.md

   },
 }
 ```
+5. Create pull request to the main branch of edumeet-room-server.
 ### Git hooks
 We're using husky git-hooks.
 When you do a commit, it will fail if `yarn lint` fails.
 When you do a push, it will fail if `yarn test` or `yarn build` fails.